hmallen/electrum_wallet_generator/README.md

 # Bitcoin Wallet Generator

+PUBLIC ADDRESS AND ASSOCIATED QR NOT READY FOR LIVE USE.
+FIX IN PROGRESS.

 Generates new Bitcoin wallets individually or in batch with BIP32 standard and entropy generated from mnemonic seed.

 <b>Program Flow:</b>